William Kelly Wallace

-William Kelly Wallace (1883–1969) was an Irish railway engineer who joined the Northern Counties Committee and later became Chief Civil Engineer of the London Midland and Scottish Railway (LMS).
+William Kelly Wallace CBE (1883–1969) was an Irish railway engineer who joined the Northern Counties Committee and later became Chief Civil Engineer of the London Midland and Scottish Railway (LMS).
 He was awarded a civil CBE in the 1946 New Year Honours.

 Biography

 William Kelly Wallace was born in 1883 and educated privately.
 He joined the Midland Railway Northern Counties Committee (NCC) railway in Ireland in 1906, after three years of practical training.
 He gained knowledge as a railway engineering, particularly in bridges inspecting all 228 bridges from Belfast to Londonderry in 1910.
 In 1919 he an assistant engineer to Bowman Malcolm.

 Although primarily a civil engineer, he was appointed to the joint positions of Locomotive Engineer and Civil Engineer on the NCC in 1922 when Bowman Malcolm retired.
 In 1924 he became chief engineer, a position he held till 1930.